NeoTim/Epic-Vegas-IV/README.md

 I chose to only support the iOS7 SDK so I wouldn't need to worry about backwards compatibility issues.
 Most of my friends were in the tech scene and already had updated iPhone models with iOS7 installed.

 ### TestFlight
 I chose to release the app through TestFlight using ad-hoc distribution.
 With the short project timeline and approaching deadline, I likely would not have been able to get the app approved by Apple and released in the App store in time.
-Also, using TestFlight I was able to use that as my 'authentication' method since I required the UDID of each member's iPhone as a part of the App Build.
+Also, by using TestFlight I was able to 'pre-authenticate' users.
+Only users who gave me their device UDID and were approved could install the app.

 ### iPhone 4, 4s, 5, 5s Resolution
 I chose to target iPhone 4, 4s, 5, and 5s screen resolutions.
 The 6 and 6 Plus were not yet released, and none of my friends had older models.